-We compared Costco’s legendary hot dog to Sam’s Club’s — and the winner is undeniable
+We compared Costco’s legendary hot dog with Sam’s Club’s — and the winner is undeniable

 Source: Mashable

-The hot dog is very flavorful — it has a slightly smokiness to it, similar to kielbasa.
+The hot dog is very flavorful, with a slight smokiness to it, similar to kielbasa.
 It’s shockingly hearty, and the quality belies its bargain price.
 With some mustard, ketchup, and relish on top — Costco has all three out, as well as onions — it’s the perfect textural melange.
 Plus, the bun is surprisingly resilient in the face of several condiments.

 - source